-Auditors found that Halalt did not comply with legislated requirements to submit information annually.
-The information it is required to submit includes data regarding the area harvested, as well as statistics about silviculture activities.
+On woodlot W0033, auditors found that the Penelakut did not comply with legislated requirements to submit information annually.
+The information they are required to submit includes data regarding the area harvested, as well as statistics about their silviculture activities.
 When this information is not submitted and tracked, there is a risk that reforestation obligations will not be met.
-This is considered a significant non-compliance with forest practices obligations, specifically with the WLPPR section 76iii requirement to annually report to government the forest cover information for areas where silviculture treatments have occurred.
+This is considered a significant non-compliance with forest practices obligations, specifically with the WLPPR section 76viii requirements to annually report to government the forest cover information for areas where silviculture treatments have occurred.